apostrophecms/starter-kit-pro-essentials/README.md

 ## First Steps: required before startup

+> **📌 Note on Dependency Management**
+>
+> This starter kit ships with `package-lock.json` in `.gitignore` to avoid merge conflicts during development.
+>
+> **For production use:** Remove `package-lock.json` from `.gitignore` and commit it to lock your dependencies.
+This ensures stable, reproducible builds.
+When you're ready to update dependencies, run `npm update` and commit the updated lock file.

 ### Setting your shortName

 **Don't leave this setting in `app.js`, or anything else, set to `CHANGEME`.** The `shortName` should usually be the same